 What are the GCSE and A-Level requirements for Cambridge and are retakes accepted?

 Exam requirement information can be found on the University website.

 What grades do you ask for?

-The Colleges of the University of Cambridge have agreed that the A level conditional offer made by the Cambridge Colleges for 2017 entry will be A*A*A for Sciences (excluding Psychological and Behavioural Sciences) and Economics and A*AA for Arts (excluding Economics) and Psychological and Behavioural Sciences.
+The Colleges of the University of Cambridge have agreed that the A level conditional offer made by the Cambridge Colleges for 2018 entry will be A*A*A for Sciences (excluding Psychological and Behavioural Sciences and Veterinary Medicine) and Economics and A*AA for Arts (excluding Economics), Psychological and Behavioural Sciences and Veterinary Medicine.
 At Emmanuel, in a limited number of cases, non-standard offers may be made, appropriate to particular circumstances.
 In some subjects there may be additional requirements.
 Further details can be found on the subject pages.

 Do you approve of a gap year between school and University?

 Yes, if you have a clear objective in mind for it.
 Although gap years may present particular problems for Mathematics candidates, and these are discussed in the Mathematics section.
 A gap year can help to broaden your outlook on life, and for many people it proves to be very valuable.
 It does carry the risk of losing touch with the academic way of life, and so in order not to lose the habit of studying it is as well to keep up with some academic-related activity.

 Can I apply whilst registered at another University?

 It is not possible to transfer or apply mid-course from another University (either in the UK or from overseas) to Emmanuel College.
 Applicants must be prepared to undertake a full course of study at Emmanuel in order to proceed to a degree of the University of Cambridge.
 Prospective applicants would need to withdraw from their current course, in order to be considered, and even then there is no guarantee that you will be accepted by the College.